NesquikPlus/opengl_collision/README.md

     - libassimp.a
     - libassimp.dll.a
     - libIrrXML.a

+Your project directory should contain the following dynamic libraries:
+  - assimp-vc142-mtd.dll
+  - glfw3.dll

 Change the makefile if you plan to use a different include or library path.